Dejhoor

-Dejhoor (or Deji-Hor) is a dangling ear ornament worn by Kashmiri Pandits married women, from the day before they are wed in holy matrimony.
+Dejhoor (or Deji-Hor) is a dangling ear ornament worn by Kashmiri Pandits women, from the eve of their wedding onwards.

 The jewelry is placed in the cartilage piercing of the ear in a red thread and later the thread may be replaced with a gold chain known as an ath bought by her in-laws at their house.
 The thread or chain is about 8-12 inches.
-The bottom part is athur, which will be of gold, gold /silver threads or pearls, is added attached to the dejhoor.
-The ornament is not worn by Muslim Kashmiris or any other Hindu community.
+The bottom part athur, which will be of gold, gold /silver threads or pearls, is attached to the dejhoor.
+The ornament is not worn by Kashmiri Muslims or those from any other Hindu community.